jamilfaisal/Elevator-Algorithms/README.md

   - A dictionary mapping floor numbers to a list of people who are waiting on that floor.
 It outputs a list of decisions (one for each elevator) specifying in which direction it should move.

-This is an extremely flexible model of how elevators move (in real-life, the use of elevator buttons makes this much more constrained), and the reason we do this is so that that you can implement a variety of fun and interesting elevator algorithms!
-On this assignment, you will implement the following three algorithms.
+This is an extremely flexible model of how elevators move (in real-life, the use of elevator buttons makes this much more constrained).